orlin/bon/README.md

 }
 ```

+Of-course, your bon-enabled module should also be installed globally.

 Bon depends on `coffee-script`.
 If you rather not have that installed globally
 as well, you'd have to add bon as a dependency so that `coffee` can be found.